xemu-project/xemu-test/README.md

 Set up the following dir structure:

-- /work/results: Results will be copied here
+- `/work/results`: Results will be copied here
-- /work/private: Directory for ROMs and other files
+- `/work/private`: Directory for ROMs and other files
-  - /work/private/mcpx.bin
+  - `/work/private/mcpx.bin`
-  - /work/private/bios.bin
+  - `/work/private/bios.bin`
-- /work/inputs: Directory containing xemu build to test
+- `/work/inputs`: Directory containing xemu build to test
-  - /work/xemu.deb
+  - `/work/xemu.deb` or `/work/xemu.AppImage`

 Then run with something like: